NomicFoundation/hardhat/docs/src/content/tutorial/writing-and-compiling-contracts.md

 :::tip

-To get syntax highlighting you should add Solidity support to your text editor.
-Just look for Solidity or Ethereum plugins.
-We recommend using Visual Studio Code or Sublime Text 3.
+To get syntax highlighting and editing assistance for Solidity in Visual Studio Code, try [Hardhat for Visual Studio Code](/hardhat-vscode).

 :::

+TODO: Update once the boilerplate is ready
 ```solidity
 // Solidity files have to start with this pragma.
 // It will be used by the Solidity compiler to validate its version.